TravelModellingGroup/Documentation/trip_distribution.rst

 Add a new module under ``Execute Tools from Modeller Resource`` of type: ``ExtraAttributeContextManager``.

-Copying Modules into a Frabitztown
+Copying Pre-existing Modules into Frabitztown
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Under the ``ExtraAttributeContextManager`` module just created copy and paste the xml [:ref:`AttributesToCreate`] into into the model system.
 Make sure the module ``AttributesToCreate`` is highlighted.
 You can directly copy XML text